 NOTE The concept of abandoning a contact or having overflow in to and out from the queue is only relevant for telephony and chat skills, that are highly time sensitive.
 For all other types of skills, use the default settings as the adjustments don't have any impact.

 Define the percentage of the Offered volume to include.

 This is the total volume on the selected queues for this workload.
-Overflow in and callback can be included in the offered volume depending on the CTI platform.
+Overflow in and callback can be included in the offered volume depending on the ACD platform.